Last Updated on

 1. How Will You Know That Your Baby is Constipated?

 If your baby is constipated, he obviously won’t be unable to communicate that to you.
 So watch out for these signs of constipation in him –

-- His stools may be hard and dry.
+- His stools are hard and dry.

-- He will have a hard time pooping.
+- He has a hard time pooping.